 This is contingent upon your field of study.
 Contact your advisor to find out whether you can use your project as an independent study.

 Yes, but they must ideally include an experiential learning component.
 In other words, the company hired to do the feasibility study (if not Mason students or faculty) must be willing and able to include students in their efforts.
 The answer would be more affirmative if the study is done by Mason faculty and students.

-Students can apply for a maximum of $500 in wages or travel.
+Students can apply for a maximum of $500 in travel expenses.
 However, there must be a clear justification for this expense in the application.
-If a student is receiving any sort of academic credit for the project, wages will not be provided, but travel expenses may.

 Do you have to have a specific major/work under a specific office or college to apply?
 And, can people outside of Mason apply for funds?